oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 In any case, I consider solutions of this kind to be essentially equivalent to writing your own power series module.

-Actual arithmetic on power series in Sage seems to be performant, assuming you can finally get the precisions correct.
+Actual arithmetic on power series in SageMath seems to be performant, assuming you can finally get the precisions correct.
 But composing q-series in the way that we do with the Oscar code above just doesn't seem to be the correct approach for the SageMath power series model.